19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

-(3) Any society that is aggrieved by the written direction of the Registrar to change its name under subsection (1) may, within 2 months of the issue of the written direction, appeal to the Minister whose decision shall be final.
+(3) Any society that is aggrieved by the written direction of the Registrar to change its name under subsection (1) may, within 2 months after the issue of the written direction, appeal to the Minister whose decision shall be final.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

 (4) A change of name of a society pursuant to this Act shall not affect the identity of the society or any right or obligation of the society or any of its members or past members, and any legal proceedings that might have been continued or commenced by or against it by its former name may be continued or commenced by or against it by its new name.